seevibes/with_locking/README.md

 Alternatively, run the block of code with an optional name (recommended), that way multiple WithLocking blocks with different names can be invoked without conflicting:

     WithLocking.do(:name => "sleeper") { sleep 60 }
-    WithLocking.do(:name => "sleeper") { puts "I won't run because sleeper is still running the first block." }
+    WithLocking.do(:name => "sleeper") { puts "I won't execute and will return false because 'sleeper' is still running the first block." }
+    WithLocking.do(:name => "other_name") { puts "But I will run because I'm not running!" }
+    # => "But I will run because I'm not running!"

-To just test if a named block is still running use `locked?`:
+To simply test if a named block is still running without executing a block use the `locked?` method:

     WithLocking.locked?("sleeper")
     # => true or false

+To raise an exception when the block isn't run (rather than simply returning false), use the `do!` method:

+    WithLocking.do!(:name => "sleeper") { puts "I won't execute and will return false because 'sleeper' is still running the first block." }
+    # => raises an error

 ## Contributing